 The Main Types Of Crowdfunded Investments

-Over the last few years, a few main types of crowdfunding investments have emerged.
-These include:
+Over the last few years, a few primary types of crowdfunding investments have emerged:

-- Peer to Peer Lending: You can loan money to others
+- Peer to Peer Lending: Loaning money to others

 - Specialty Investments: Investing in even more alternative ways